fac25/week3-authentication-Abby-Sumithra-Patrick-Lisa/README.md

 ## Database

+This project uses Sqlite3 through the use of the common library `better-sqlite3`.
-our database uses three tables following this schema:
+Our database uses three tables following this schema:

 <details>
 <summary><code>users</code></summary>